bluecurrent/HomeAssistantAPI/README.md

 [![Documentation Status](https://readthedocs.com/projects/blue-current-homeassistantapi/badge/?version=latest&token=00ce4a850aedc0993b7075a8b2d5f8de98251adcdb4eada1f1fb3c02fee80039)](https://blue-current-homeassistantapi.readthedocs-hosted.com/en/latest/?badge=latest)

 Python wrapper for the blue current api

-The library is a asyncio-driven library that interfaces with the Websocket API provided by Blue Current.
+The library is an asyncio-driven library that interfaces with the Websocket API provided by Blue Current.
 This was made for the Blue Current Home Assistant integration.

 ## Usage